johanley/precision-timekeeping/README.md

 In SOFA, specific conversions between timescales are implemented, each at the best possible precision.
 This is a good design for SOFA.
 But in SOFA, to go from one timescale to another, you need to think about the specific chain of conversions that gets you from A to B.

-There's a choice or trade-off in the design of conversions between timescales:
-- execute a specific sequence of multiple steps which you have to be aware of (more steps, but each step retains its maximum precision), as in SOFA
-- execute in a single step, and always in the same way, as in this library

-The single-step design is implemented here by simply requiring each timescale to define how it differs from TAI.
-This allows conversion from A to B in one method call.

 ### Included Timescales